ReyFScode/DSO-notes/Kubernetes + Helm notes.md

 2. **Ingress Controller:** Manages external access to services within a Kubernetes cluster, typically via HTTP or HTTPS.

-3. **Persistent Volumes:** Storage resources provisioned independently of pod lifecycles, allowing data to persist across pod restarts.

-4. **StatefulSets:** Manages the deployment and scaling of stateful applications, such as databases, with stable network identifiers and persistent storage.
+3. **StatefulSets:** Manages the deployment and scaling of stateful applications, such as databases, with stable network identifiers and persistent storage.

 ----
 # **AWS K8s (AWS EKS)**